Zaista/cypress-mongodb/README.md

 const pipeline = []; // any kind of aggregation
 cy.aggregate(pipeline).then(res => {
-    cy.log(res); // print the result of the aggregation });
+    cy.log(res); // prints the result of the aggregation });

 cy.dropCollection('start_new').then(res => {